silverhammermba/superuser/_posts/2013-04-01-all_your_base.markdown

 times until you start feeling comfortable with the process.
 </li>
 <li>
 At the last minute I mentioned base 8 AKA octal.
-I also showed you a trick for quickly converting from binary to hexadecimal.
+And earlier I showed you a trick for quickly converting from binary to hexadecimal.
 Since 16 and 8 are both powers of 2, can you find a similar trick for quickly converting from binary to octal?
 Do you see how this trick could apply to other pairs of bases?
 </li>
 </ol>
 </aside>